-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2024 and 2023 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited

 (b) Foreign currency translation (continued)

 The assets and liabilities of foreign operations are translated into Canadian dollars at period-end exchange rates.
 Income and expenses, and cash flows of foreign operation are translated into Canadian dollars using average exchange rates.
 Exchange differences from translating foreign operations are recognized in other comprehensive income (loss) and accumulated separately in shareholders' equity (deficiency).